 |County Court (80%)||$3,120.00||$580.00||$1,304.00|

 The Penalty Interest Rates Act 1983 makes provision for rates of interest payable on unpaid monies arising from a judgment or order.
-The following schedule provides the current penalty interest rates with reference to previous rates and their commencement dates.
+The following attachment provides the current penalty interest rates with reference to previous rates and their commencement dates.

 |Current rate||Effective date|